 Shower Replacement Kit Problem #4 – The wall panels are flimsy

-The Problem – When you started researching wall panels for your shower replacement kit, they looked so nice …online.
+The Problem – When you started researching wall panels for your tub to shower conversion kit, they looked so nice …online.
 Then after you bought them and cracked open the box you saw how flimsy they truly are.
 You shouted, “Oh, shucks!”
 (OK – these weren’t the exact words you used, but gotta keep things family friendly on this blog).

 Wafer thin 1/8” ‘thick’ shower walls are NOT the quality you want.
 You’re wondering how this is an improvement over the ‘builders’ grade’ (which you don’t say in an affectionate way) one piece fiberglass shower you’re replacing?